ChrisMayes22/ACTDB/design_docs/design.md

 As part of this, a class hierarchy for Test and Question objects will be implemented.
 These classes will model data on the database.
-Tests will expose an ID and a list of Questions; Questions will expose their parent test and the rules tested.
+Tests will expose an ID and a list of Questions; Questions will expose their parent test and the rule(s) tested.

 ## Non-Goals
 This iteration will not cover exams besides the ACT English, nor will it allow users